toddsundsted/ktistec/README.md

 narrow as you like.
 Preview the matches while you tune the criteria, then publish.

+Your feeds are listed under *Feeds* in the menu on your home page.

+A feed you haven't published yet is kept as a draft, so you can come back to it later, and editing a published feed leaves the new version a draft until you publish your changes.

+When you publish a feed, it's backfilled with matching posts from the previous 30 days, so it isn't empty when you start reading.

 ### Bookmarks

 Save posts for later with bookmarks.
 Bookmark any post to add it to